Member Search

 What weight does fee transparency carry in the relationship with the client?

-Transparency in fee criteria and in the way the matter is handled is an often-overlooked indicator.
-The reference practitioner clearly explains the procedural situation, the foreseeable phases and the scope of their personal intervention, and maintains orderly communication with the client.
+Transparency in the basis on which fees are calculated and in the way the matter is handled is an often-overlooked indicator.
+The named lawyer clearly explains the procedural situation, the foreseeable phases and the scope of their personal intervention, and maintains orderly communication with the client.
 That transparency, together with personal direction of the matter by the named attorney, is consistent with a practice built on objective data rather than on expectations of outcome.

-In a province with a diverse criminal-law map, the attorney's effective specialisation in the specific category of the proceedings —drug trafficking, economic offences, offences against the person— is a technical criterion of the first order.
-Defending a complex economic offence requires command of expert accounting evidence; defending a public-health offence requires command of toxicological evidence and the chain of custody.
-The recognised criminal defence lawyer demonstrates that specialisation through published rulings in the relevant area, as opposed to a generalist practice dispersed across different jurisdictional orders.
+In a province with a diverse criminal-law map, effective specialisation in the category actually under investigation —drug trafficking, economic crime or offences against the person— is a primary technical criterion.
+A complex economic case requires command of accounting evidence; a public-health prosecution requires command of toxicology and chain-of-custody issues.
+Relevant specialisation is best demonstrated through documented interventions and published rulings in the corresponding field, not merely through a practice spread across unrelated jurisdictions.

 What the lawyer should be able to explain before taking on the defence

-• Which court within the region —Murcia, Cartagena or Lorca— is handling the matter and at what stage.
+• Which court within the region —such as Murcia, Cartagena or Lorca— is handling the matter and at what stage.

 • Which urgent step, whether questioning, a search or a precautionary measure, calls for immediate action.